AdobeDocs/control-panel.en/help/control-panel-home.md

 ## What's new

-* **Subdomain deliverability audit**
+**Subdomain configuration using CNAMEs**

-    After delegating a new subdomain, Control Panel now allows you to track the audit performed by the Deliverability team.
+Control Panel now allows you to configure a subdomain to work with Adobe using CNAMEs directly from the interface.
 [Read more](subdomains-certificates/using/setting-up-new-subdomain.md)

-* **GPG keys management**
+**Database monitoring enhancements**

-    Install and/or generate GPG keys on a marketing instance, in order to encrypt data sent from Campaign and to decrypt incoming data.
-[Read more](instances-settings/using/gpg-keys-management.md)
+The **[!UICONTROL Database monitoring]** tab has been enhanced with additional metrics, allowing you to get detailed information on the resources that are consuming space on your database.
+[Read more](performance-monitoring/using/database-monitoring.md)

 ## Additional Resources {#additional-resources}